What Causes Chronic Venous Insufficiency?

 Chronic venous insufficiency (CVI) is a circulatory system disorder that affects the ability of blood to flow properly when returning from the body to the heart.
 It affects some 40% of the United States population, occurring mostly in people over 50, and in women more frequently than men.

-At Dallas Vein Institute, now with locations in Dallas and Hurst, Texas, Dr. Dev Batra and his team diagnose and treat all manner of vein problems, including chronic venous insufficiency.
+At Texas Vascular Institute, now with locations in Dallas and Hurst, Texas, Dr. Dev Batra and his team diagnose and treat all manner of vein problems, including chronic venous insufficiency.
 Since CVI can impact both your circulatory and overall health, they’ve put together this informational guide on its causes so you’ll know when to seek medical help.

 The causes of chronic venous insufficiency